hisacro/userstyles/README.md

 ## Notes

 * when using 'inspect element' try to find inherited parts so effects are throughout instead of defining in ` this element {..} ` unless that's what you're intended.
-* for a good intro about css [noob-friendly guide](https://developer.mozilla.org/en-US/docs/Web/CSS) from mozilla
+* good intro about css [noob-friendly guide](https://developer.mozilla.org/en-US/docs/Web/CSS) from mozilla

    [![license](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)